tom8to888/rmai_yolo_taco/README.md

 # Efficient YOLO Models for Litter Detection

-This repository implements and evaluates efficient YOLO models for litter detection based on the methodology described in **"Efficient Deep Learning Models for Litter Detection in the Wild"** by Bianco et al. (2024), using the TACO dataset from **TACO: Trash Annotations in Context for Litter Detection** by Pedro F Proença and Pedro Simões (2020)
+This repository implements and evaluates efficient YOLO models for litter detection based on the methodology described in **"Efficient Deep Learning Models for Litter Detection in the Wild"** by Bianco et al. (2024), using the TACO dataset from **TACO: Trash Annotations in Context for Litter Detection** by Pedro F Proença and Pedro Simões (2020).
+The notebooks are publicly available on Kaggle (see section "YOLO Models Evaluated")

 ## 📄 Paper Reference